CarbonCollins/openweathermap-nodejs/docs/api.md

 <a name="module_OpenWeatherMap/api.Weather..forecast"></a>

 #### Weather~forecast(params) ⇒ <code>Promise</code>
-gets a forecast for the next 5 days in 3 hour intervals
+gets a forecast for the next 5 days in 3 hour intervals [GET]

 **Kind**: inner method of [<code>Weather</code>](#module_OpenWeatherMap/api.Weather)
 **Returns**: <code>Promise</code> - the http request promise which will resolve with the 5 day forecast weather or reject with an error
 **Access**: public
 **See**: [https://openweathermap.org/forecast5](https://openweathermap.org/forecast5)